 Reddit Presence (critical for recruiting)

-Reddit is the most-cited single domain in ChatGPT's sources.
+Reddit is one of the most-cited sources across AI search engines.
+As of mid-2026, Perplexity cites Reddit most (~46.7% of its citations) and Google AI Overviews leans on it heavily, while ChatGPT sits around 12%.
 For recruiting specifically, r/recruitinghell exists for bad experiences.
 You need positive presence to counterbalance.

 Do this: Have team members contribute genuinely useful content in r/recruiting, r/jobs, and industry subreddits: salary data, interview prep, honest explanations of how recruiting works.
 Build positive signal over time.
 When mentioned negatively, respond professionally.
 Reddit threads persist in AI citations for months.
 Why Reddit matters for AI search explains the mechanism.